spnow/SwiftDemang/README.md

 # SwiftDemang

-IDAPython Script to Demangle Swift
+IDA Pro IDAPython Script to Demangle Swift

 ## HowTo

 1. Run SwiftDemang_1GetFuncs.py in IDA to generate the mangled functions list
-2. Run python SwiftDemang_2GenDemang.py <file_mangled.txt> to generate the demangled functions list.
+2. Run python SwiftDemang_2GenDemang.py file_mangled.txt to generate the demangled functions list.
   * This step requires the swift-demangle binary that is included in [XCode](https://swift.org/download/)
 3. Run SwiftDemang_3RenameFuncs.py in IDA to rename the functions